tilemill-project/tilemill/README.md

 # Documentation

-Tilemill documentation is kept in the gh-pages branch, which is independently managed and not merged with master.
+TileMill documentation is kept in the gh-pages branch, which is independently managed and not merged with master.

-Tilemill's in-app reference available as the "Manual" is a very small subset of docs for offline usage and is manually sync'ed from the gh-pages branch.
+TileMill's in-app reference available as the "Manual" is a very small subset of docs for offline usage and is manually sync'ed from the gh-pages branch.

 To view all the TileMill documentation locally, first checkout the gh-pages branch: